JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/README.md

 Install the Theme goto File, Prefrences, Display, Default User Interface and click import theme, select the .fth file,
 <br><br>
-There will be some errors on the first load, we need to setup the library panel, on the library tab panel, right click and select configure panel,<br> select package and import, navigate to foobar2000/profile/packages/albumtree mod34.zip and open the zip, click ok,<br><br> reinstall the theme ftl to activate the theme again.
+There will be some errors on the first load, we need to setup the library panel, on the library tab panel, right click and select configure panel,<br> select package and import, navigate to your location for Library-Tree-SMP-1-0-0-package.zip and open the zip, click ok,<br><br> reinstall the theme ftl to activate the theme again.
 Prefrences, Display, Default User Interface and import .ftl<br>
 <br>
 Spectrum presets, they are saved in the theme file as default without them, extract to the profile folder https://github.com/JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/blob/main/Spectrum%20preset.zip